 Do you love to shoot dramatic landscapes and beautiful interiors?
 Or do you often work in complex lighting conditions?
 Then HDR is a technique you should learn to use.

 Software that helps you produce HDR images can be expensive.
 But there are some free alternatives.
-Here are the best free HDR software solutions we could find out there.
+Here are the best free HDR software on the market today.

 Cameras are limited in their dynamic range.
 This means that you cannot expose for the highlights and shadows at the same time.
 One of them will suffer.

 Exposing for highlights will make your shadows too dark.
 And exposing for the shadows will make your highlights too bright.
 It’s not possible to get the settings just right in one image.

 HDR photography uses technology to overcome this problem.
 Instead of taking one photo with high dynamic range, you take many pictures of the same scene at different exposures.
 The images are then combined in post-processing to create an HDR photo.
 The final image exposes each part of the picture correctly.

 You need to take at least three photos.
 One to expose for the shadows, one to expose for the highlights, and one neutral shot right in the middle.
 This is called “bracketing.”

 Set the exposure for the mid-range of the shot, then bracket by plus and minus one or two stops for the HDR.
 Many cameras will let you set the bracketing automatically.

 Many cameras have a built-in bracketing tool.
 You can also manually adjust the exposure compensation dial to achieve similar results.